Instawork/hyperview/docs/reference_list.md

 | ------------------------- | -------- |
 | true, **false** (default) | No       |

 Specifies whether safe area insets modify the content area of the list on iOS.
-When `true` and the host provides content insets, Hyperview sets React Native's [`contentInsetAdjustmentBehavior`](https://reactnative.dev/docs/0.77/scrollview#contentinsetadjustmentbehavior-ios) to `automatic`.
+When `true`, Hyperview sets React Native's [`contentInsetAdjustmentBehavior`](https://reactnative.dev/docs/0.77/scrollview#contentinsetadjustmentbehavior-ios) to `automatic`.

 #### `itemHeight`